 Education plays a pivotal role in shaping perspectives and dismantling stereotypes.
 The formators can actively contribute by promoting educational initiatives that celebrate linguistic diversity and highlight the contributions of different language groups to the development of our congregation.
-In this regard, inclusion and training of diverse languages and their importance in the stages of formation can help create an environment of tolerance and appreciation for linguistic differences.
+In this regard, inclusion and training of diverse languages and their importance in the stages of formation can help create an environment of tolerance appreciation linguistic and for differences.